yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-15-Calculation-of-Radioactive-Equilibrium.md

 ---
-title: Calculation of Radioactive Equilibrium
+title: "Calculation of Radioactive Equilibrium"
-description: We explore the relationship between decay constants, half-lives, and mean lifetimes of radioactive nuclides, and calculate the radioactivity of radioactive nuclides at any given time t in a given decay chain.
+description: "We explore the relationship between decay constants, half-lives, and mean lifetimes of radioactive nuclides, and calculate the radioactivity of radioactive nuclides at any given time t in a given decay chain."
 categories: [Nuclear Engineering, Radiation]
 tags: [Nuclear Physics, Radioactive Decay]
 math: true
 mermaid: true
 image: /assets/img/atoms.webp
 ---

 ## TL;DR

 > **Radioactivity at any time t**
 >
 > $$\begin{align*}